Kyligence/kylin-tpch/README.md

-# How To deploy Kylin4 On EC2
+# How to deploy Kylin4 on EC2

 Target: deploy Kylin4 on Ec2 with Spark Standalone mode